-What you need to know before your COVID-19 vaccine appointment.
+What you need to know before, during and after your COVID-19 vaccine appointment.

 Before your appointment

 An Ontario health card or an immunization record are not required to get the vaccine.

 On the day of your appointment, make sure you:

 - Wear a short-sleeved shirt or a shirt with sleeves that are easy to roll up.